 “The impact is tremendous.
 Most women in this situation don’t need treatment beyond surgery and hormone therapy,” said lead researcher, Dr. Joseph Sparano of Montefiore Medical Center in New York.

 Cancer is difficult in so many ways.
-If you’ve been diagnosed, please know you are not alone.
+If you’ve been diagnosed with breast cancer, please know you are not alone.
 We have national programs that can help you with financial issues, counseling, as well as free care packages to brighten your day.
 If you can’t find what you are looking for, please get in touch and let us know.
 We are here to help you in any way we can.